hashim222/p5-coding-library/README.md

     - A popular profile component will be displayed on all pages of the site.

+    - For desktop, only the last 10 profiles that were created will be shown as the popular profile, while on smaller devices, only four profiles will be shown.

       ![popular profiles desktop](./src/assets/readme-images/desktop-popular-profiles.png)

       ![popular profiles tablet](./src/assets/readme-images/tablet-popular-profiles.png)

+    - Users can view the profile of any user by clicking their profile avatar from the popular profile component.

     - New users will not see any feeds unless they follow a user who has posted something.